-Type II RWH systems (both A and B) must be designed in accordance with requirements set forth in City Code Chapter 15-13 - Regulation of Onsite Water Reuse Systems.
-Some developments may be required to install Type II systems per City Code §25-9-412 (Onsite Water Reuse System Requirement).
-In addition, Type II RWH systems are subject to in City Code Chapters 15-1 (Cross Connection Regulations) and 25-12 (Technical Codes).
+Type II RWH systems (both A and B) must be designed in accordance with requirements set forth in Chapter15-13 - Regulation of Onsite Water Reuse Systems of the City of Austin Code of Ordinances.
+Some developments may be required to install Type II systems per LDC §25-9-412 (Onsite Water Reuse System Requirement).
+In addition, Type II RWH systems are subject to in Chapters 15-1 (Cross Connection Regulations) and 25-12 (Technical Codes).

-A 5 acre commercial development with 50% impervious cover (2.5 impervious acres) is proposing a rainwater harvesting system that would capture runoff from 1 acre of rooftop and drain it by gravity to a vegetated area (Option A).
+A 5 acre commercial development with 50% impervious cover (2.5 impervious acres) is proposing a rainwater harvesting system that would capture runoff from 1 acre of rooftop and drain it by gravity toa vegetated area (Option A).
 The development is located outside of the Barton Springs Zone.
 The system would have a water quality volume of 25,000 gallons, which would be emptied in 96 hours by discharging to a vegetated area that is 260' wide by 90' long.
 The design hydraulic conductivity for the site was established to be 0.06 in/hour, or 0.005 ft/hour.
-Evaluate this design and determine the water quality credit it may be eligible for.
+Evaluate this design and determine the waterquality credit it may be eligible for.